 - Change your password: Change the password for that particular site immediately.

 - Change other sites too: Also change the password of all the sites that you have used the same username and password as most likely it will be attempted by the hacker

 - Online Vault: It might be a good idea to use an online vault for protecting your passwords.
-These sites have a higher security wall and encryption to ensure safety of your data.
+These sites have a higher security wall and encryption to ensure the safety of your data.
 They also help to generate a strong password and have automatic log-in.
-Such sites also help keep a list of all the sites that you have an account with, so when it comes to changing password this task can be done more smoothly.
+Such sites also help keep a list of all the sites that you have an account with, so when it comes to changing passwords this task can be done more smoothly.
 I use https://keepersecurity.com